Drennan98/Super-Sports-Quiz/README.md

 - Adding more questions might be a feature to give the quiz longevity.

 - A leaderboard feature might be something to add in so users can compare scores.

+- For developing this project further, I want to improve my commit messages.
+I was given a helpful guide on commit messages in my PP1 feedback but I just got so engrossed in making the project work and function properly that it slipped my mind.
+This is something I can work on for future projects or should I go back to develop this project more.